READ ALOUDS

 X-WHY-Z Animals: Kids Ask.
 We Answer

-After the read aloud, do an animal mini-project as a companion to the non-fiction book.
-This activity is designed give students practice researching independently, using some of the skills taught during the read aloud.
+After the read-aloud, do an animal mini-project as a companion to the non-fiction book.
+This activity is designed to give students practice researching independently, using some of the skills taught during the read-aloud.
 Children are asked to choose an animal and make their own facts page.

 Download the ActivityPrintable PDF